HariNayan/HariNayan/README.md

 An end-to-end Retrieval-Augmented Generation (RAG) application that enables users to upload PDF documents and ask natural-language questions grounded in the document content.

-- Parses multi-page PDF documents
-- Creates vector embeddings using Sentence Transformers
-- Stores and retrieves context using FAISS
-- Generates accurate answers using LLM APIs
-- Modular architecture for easy extension
+✨ Key Features
+Parses and extracts text from multiple PDF documents Generates semantic vector embeddings using Sentence Transformers Stores and retrieves relevant context with FAISS Produces grounded responses through OpenRouter LLM APIs Supports conversational memory for follow-up questions Built with a modular architecture for easy extension and maintenance Interactive web interface developed with Streamlit

 **Tech Stack:** Python, FAISS, Sentence Transformers, OpenRouter, RAG